Interlachen High School

-Interlachen High School is a public high school located in Interlachen, Florida, United States, operated by the Putnam County School Board.
-The principal is Bryan Helms.
+Interlachen Middle-High High School is a public high school and public middle school located in Interlachen, Florida, United States, operated by the Putnam County School Board.
+The principal is Amber Symonds.

 Students

-There are currently 846 students enrolled at Interlachen High School.
-Most of the students come from close by middle schools C.H.
-Price Middle School, and Q.I.
-Roberts Middle School.
+There are currently 846 students enrolled at Interlachen Middle-High School.
+Most of the students come from close by elementary schools Robert H. Jenkins Elementary, Ochwilla Elementary and Melrose Elementary.